jon-cai/games/snakes/README.md

 Basic Snakes game where you control the snake and eat food, and avoid hitting the edges or itself.
+(2019? -ish)